Sharp local smoothing estimates for curve averages: Introduction

 This estimate is called the $L^p$ Sobolev regularity estimate.
-For $n=2$, this was proved by \cite{MR1330238}, and it has been open for a while in higher dimensions.
-For $n=3$, this was proved by \cite{MR2288738} using the decoupling inequality of \cite{MR3374964}.
-For $n=4$, it is obtained by \cite{MR4340226}, and for $n \geq 5$, it is finally obtained by \cite{MR4549710} using decoupling theorems of \cite{MR4340226} and \cite{MR3548534}.
-In Theorem \ref{mainthm}, we have an extra integration over $t$, and this gives an additional smoothing effect.
+For $n=2$, this was proved by \cite{MR1330238}, and it was open for a while in higher dimensions.
+The cases $n=3,4$ were proved by \cite{MR2288738} and \cite{MR4340226}, respectively, and the case $n \geq 5$ was proved by \cite{MR4549710}.
+In Theorem \ref{mainthm}, we have an additional integration over $t$, and this gives an additional smoothing effect.
 This is why Theorem \ref{mainthm} is called the local smoothing estimate.
-The local smoothing estimate is first observed by \cite{MR1098614}, where he noticed Bourgain's circular maximal function estimate follows from a local smoothing estimate.

-As mentioned earlier, the main application of the local smoothing estimate is as follows.
-Define the helical maximal operator